mike-french/myrex/README.md

 The subgraph may be a single process that has both an input and one or more outputs.

-The NFA is built using a variation of Thomson's Algorithm based on process _combinators._
+The NFA is built using a variation of Thompson's Algorithm based on process _combinators._
 A combinator is a function that takes one or more process subgraphs and combines them into a single larger graph.